- New Annex

 FIRST has many resources for coaches and teams.
 We suggest you bookmark these sites and use them frequently.
 TIMS (Team Information Management System)is the place for coaches to register their FTC team with FIRST and order TETRIX parts at a discount.
 Have you missed a FTC team email blast?
 Check out the archive of FTC Team Email Blasts and the FTC blog from Ken Johnson, Director of FTC.
 FTC is on Facebook, YouTube and Twitter.

 FTC-Iowa also has information for Iowa teams.
 And we send email to Iowa teams.
 The primary email is email@example.com, so please save it in your contact list, as many schools and organizations filter out @gmail.com addresses.
 Review the archive of FTC-Iowa team blasts.
 We are also social!
 FTC-Iowa on Facebook and Twitter

 Teams Contact Information

 An element to Gracious Professionalism is working together to build a better community.
 The best way to do that is for teams to collaborate with other teams - either nearby or across the state.
 During the build season, teams are responsible for hosting their own scrimmages/workshops, which provide great opportunities to connect with other students.

-FTC teams can use either LabView or RobotC to program their robots.
+For the 2015-2016 FTC Season, teams will be able to use Java as their programming language for the robot.
 In addition, teams receive complimentary licenses for the PTC (Creo, Mathcad, Windchill) suite of applications.
 The PTC products can be used to make CAD designs of the robots.

 The body of the FTC robot is made from TETRIX pieces.
 TETRIX is a division of LEGO education.
 The FTC Competition Kit and TETRIX pieces can be re-used for several seasons.